copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - The potion of gain energy can be alchemized by combining the potions of full healing and gain ability.
 - Sitting down can partly wipe engravings on your space.
+- The chance of finding a secret door or passage via searching is no longer dependent on Luck.

 ### Interface changes